vedhapant/is310-coding-assignments/api-getting-data/README.md

 # API Getting Data — IS310 Assignment

 ## Overview
-This folder contains scripts for the IS310 "GETting Culture Across APIs" assignment.
+This folder contains scripts for the IS310 "Getting Culture Across APIs" assignment.
 The goal is to demonstrate how to use APIs to retrieve data from the web, cross-reference data between two different APIs, and save the results in a structured format.

 APIs (Application Programming Interfaces) are a way to request data from a server programmatically — similar to how a web browser loads a webpage, but instead of getting back HTML, we get back structured data (usually JSON) that we can work with in Python.

-## Goal of the Assignment
-The assignment asks us to:
-1. Pick an API of our choice and retrieve data from it
-2. Take something from that data and search for related items in the Europeana collection
-3. Save the combined results to a CSV file

-The broader point is to show how data from completely different sources — in this case, modern NASA astronomy images and historical European cultural artifacts — can be connected and compared.
-This is a core skill in digital humanities and computational research.

 ## APIs Used